huawei-lin/DMin/README.md

 python ../../main.py --config_path config.json --stage caching
 ```

-Retrieval stagl: This stage will calculate the influece score for each training data sample, and write the results to the `output_path` of the config.
+Retrieval stage: This stage will calculate the influece score for each training data sample, and write the results to the `output_path` of the config.
 ```
-python ../../main.py --config_path config.json --stage caching
+python ../../main.py --config_path config.json --stage retrieval
 ```

+**More information will be uploaded soon.**

 ## Example 2: Unconditional Diffusion Model (MNIST)

+**More information will be uploaded soon.**

 ## Citation